 Sebaceous gland carcinoma is a very rare type of skin cancer.
-The sebaceous glands are the glands that produce our natural skin oils.
-Sebaceous glands are found all over our bodies so this type of cancer can be diagnosed just about anywhere.
-Generally they appear as a firm, painless lump and can be yellowish in colour.
+It starts in the sebaceous glands.
+These are the glands that produce our natural skin oils.

 Risks and causes of sebaceous gland carcinoma